andres4715-gif/ninjaOne_test_cafe_git_hub/README.md

 - [ ] Check the final env variables and clean it
 - [ ] Create hooks to run the scripts
 - [ ] Remove the basic and demo initial script
-- [ ] Check the best practice to work with separate locators file

 # FRAMEWORK TASK DONE
 - [X] Run the initial base script